Business, Economics, and Management

 BEM 102.
 Introduction to Accounting.
 9 units (3-0-6); third term.
 This course provides the knowledge and skills necessary for the student to understand financial statements and financial records and to make use of the information for management and investment decisions.
 Topics include: an overview of financial statements and business decisions; the balance sheet, the income statement, and the cash flow statement; sales revenue, receivables, and cash; cost of goods sold and inventory; long-lived assets and depreciation, and amortization; current and long-term liabilities; owners' equity; investments in other corporations and an introduction to financial statement analysis.
 Instructor: Ewens.

 BEM 110.
 Venture Capital.
 9 units (3-0-6); second term.
 Prerequisites: BEM 102, 103.
 An introduction to the theory and practice of venture capital financing of start-ups.
 This course covers the underlying economic principles and theoretical models relevant to the venture investment process, as well as the standard practices used by industry and detailed examples.
 Topics include: The history of VC; VC stages of financing; financial returns to private equity; LBOs and MBOs; people versus ideas; biotech; IPOs; and CEO transitions.
-Instructors: Ewens.
+Instructor: Ewens.

 BEM 111.
-Quantitative Risk Management.
-9 units (3-0-6); third term.
+Quantitative Risk and Portfolio Management.
+9 units (3-0-6); second term.
 Prerequisites: GE/ACM 118, BEM 105, or Ma 112.
 An introduction to financial risk management.
 Concepts of Knightian risk and uncertainty; coherent risk; and commonly used metrics for risk.
 Techniques for estimating equity risk; volatility; correlation; interest rate risk; and credit risk are described.
 Discussions of fat-tailed (leptokurtic) risk, scenario analysis, and regime-switching methods provide an introduction to methods for dealing with risk in extreme environments.
 Instructor: Winston.

-BEM 114.
+BEM 117.
 Behavioral Finance.
 9 units (3-0-6); third term.
 Prerequisites: Students are recommended (but not required) to take BEM 103 to become familiar with some basic concepts in finance.
 Much of modern financial economics works with models in which agents are fully rational, in that they maximize expected utility and use Bayes' law to update their beliefs.
 Behavioral finance is a large and active field that develops and studies models in which some agents are less than fully rational.
 Such models have two building blocks: limits to arbitrage, which makes it difficult for rational traders to undo the dislocations caused by less rational traders; and psychology, which provides guidance for the kinds of deviations from full rationality we might expect to see.
 We discuss these two topics and consider a number of applications: asset pricing; individual trading behavior; the origin of bubbles; and financial crises.
 Instructor: Jin.